Learning About Your Health

 - Move around safely in the Pediatric Unit and PICU and at your child's bedside to prevent injury to yourself or your child:

 - Wear slippers or shoes whenever you are in the Pediatric Unit or PICU.
+Ask your care provider for assistance when you need it or if your child feels weak or dizzy.

 - Make sure the side rails are always up on the crib or bed when you leave or turn away from your child’s bedside even for a moment.